turingschool/backend-curriculum-site/module1/lessons/methods_arguments_and_scopes.markdown

 always look first for a local variable, and only if one is not found will it attempt to look for another method of that name.

 #### Check for Understanding

 * When a variable is defined outside of any classes, what scope would we say that it is in?
-* Why are local variables when defined in a method, no accessible to other scopes?
+* Why are local variables when defined in a method, not accessible to other scopes?
 * When are methods siblings?
 What does being a sibling allow them to do?

 #### Step 4: What about blocks?